GerritCodeReview/plugins_gc-conductor/src/main/resources/Documentation/config.md

 If no time unit is specified, days are assumed.

+`evaluation.forceAggressive`
+: change gc-conductor GC mode to aggressive for all repos.

 ### GC execution

 Executors can be started/stopped using the gc_ctl script.